evaleev/libint/INSTALL.md

 [^10]: Consuming an installed Libint2 library through a C++11 interface requires the Boost Preprocessor (PP) component.
 Depending on the library *build* environment, a copy may have been bundled/vendored with the install at `CMAKE_INSTALL_PREFIX/CMAKE_INSTALL_INCLUDEDIR/libint2/boost/`.

 [^11]: Building the Libint2 library with C++11 API needs the header-only [Eigen](https://eigen.tuxfamily.org/) library.
-For the compiled C++11 interface, `Libint2::cxx`, Eigen is actually compiled against, but for the header-only target `Libint2::cxx_ho`, Eigen only sets up the usage dependency.
+For the compiled C++11 interface, `Libint2::int-cxx`, Eigen is actually compiled against, but for the header-only target `Libint2::cxx`, Eigen only sets up the usage dependency.
 A detectable (either through Eigen3Config.cmake or through location-hinting) system installation is required.

 [^12]: Consuming an installed Libint2 library through the compiled C++11 interface, `Libint2::int2-cxx` requires [Eigen](https://eigen.tuxfamily.org/).
 It is *strongly* recommended that the same installation of Eigen be used both to build and consume the `Libint2::int2-cxx` target, especially as regards configuring BLAS and other backends.
+See `LIBINT2_LOCAL_Eigen3_FIND`.

 [^13]: Building the Libint2 compiler or building the Libint2 library with `-D LIBINT2_ENABLE_MPFR=ON` for high-precision testing requires the [GNU Multiple Precision (GMP)](https://gmplib.org/) library.
 A detectable system installation is required, and it must include C++ support.
 For Windows, the [MPIR](https://www.mpir.org) project satisfies the requirement.